ladder/ladder/README.md

  # }
 ```

-The `#property` method method takes care of setting both Mongoid fields and ActiveTriples properties.
+The `#property` method takes care of setting both Mongoid fields and ActiveTriples properties.
 Properties with literal values are localized by default.
 Properties with a supplied `:class_name` will create a has-and-belongs-to-many (HABTM) relation:

 ```ruby
 class Person